banghawe/banghawe/README.md

 ### Hi there 👋

-I am Software Engineer based on Indonesia.
+I am Software Engineer based in Indonesia.
 Currently I am working as a freelance sotware engineer to develop an ERP System using:
 1. .NET (VB.NET & C#)
 2. Javascript (jQuery)